-Charlie A. Schliebs, Member, Board of Directors and Corporate Secretary
+Charlie A. Schliebs, Member, Board of Directors and Chairman of the Board

 Charlie has over 30 years of experience as a dealmaker and strategic advisor in a variety of industries, first as a lawyer, then as a venture capitalist and private equity professional, and more recently as an energy investment banker with deals and clients in oilfield services, unconventional and conventional gas, LNG, midstream gathering and pipe lines, compression and processing including fractionation, renewable methane, energy construction, nuclear services and more.